Go to Content 1 Go to Home 2 Go to Navigation 3 Go to Search 4 Go to Sitemap 5

 The airline must provide assistance to the passenger with special assistance needs in the following activities:

-- Travel from the check-in counter to the aircraft, passing through border and security controls;
+• on the way to the aircraft, and assistance at border and security controls;

-- Travel from the aircraft to the baggage claim area;
+• on the way to the baggage claim area;

 Are there any costs for passengers requesting special assistance?